If you have visited Kure Beach before and are interested in what’s new to see and do on your next trip, read about

 Otters on the Edge

 The North Carolina Aquarium at Fort Fisher has debuted a new Asian small-clawed otter habitat.
 Built within the aquarium’s current freshwater conservatory building, the 3,000 square-foot habitat features streams, waterfalls, a log slide and an enclosed pool in addition to spaces for separate otter family groups and behind-the-scenes care areas.
 Meet Asta (the mom), Triton (the daughter) and Ray (the son) in their new habitat.
 Maverick, a rescued bald eagle, has also received a new habitat in the aquarium’s outdoor garden.
 The natural area and decking were built especially for his abilities and feature low perches and a stream for bathing.

 Fort Fisher State Historic Site

-Visit Fort Fisher State Historic Site and Museum's newest exhibits: “From Slave to Soldier: the African American Experience at Fort Fisher,” which highlights African Americans’ role in Fort Fisher’s story and "A Memory A People Could Not Forget: Lumbee Indians at Fort Fisher," detailing the vital role Lumbee Indians played in building the fort's massive earthworks.
+Visit Fort Fisher State Historic Site's newest museum exhibits: “From Slave to Soldier: the African American Experience at Fort Fisher,” which highlights African Americans’ role in Fort Fisher’s story and "A Memory A People Could Not Forget: Lumbee Indians at Fort Fisher," detailing the vital role Lumbee Indians played in building the fort's massive earthworks.